 It’s not so much whether you’re treated using Botox or Dysport, it’s the technique and experience of your injector that really matters.
 While some people claim that Dysport may kick in a little bit sooner or Botox may last longer, it’s really the technique and how the cosmetic physician use these agents that are responsible for creating beautiful customized results that appear natural.
 Nothing can replace the experience that is gained after having injected hundreds of thousands of patients over the last few decades as Dr. Chasin has.

-At Reflections, we believe it is essential to not only the safety of our patients but to the result of their injections, that Botox and Dysport procedures are only be performed by highly skilled cosmetic physicians.
+At Reflections Center, we believe it is essential to not only the safety of our patients but to the result of their injections, that Botox and Dysport procedures are only be performed by highly skilled cosmetic physicians.
 This allows us to certify that we’re giving every patient their desired results, based on their anatomy.
 You will never find a physician’s assistant, nurse or dentist injecting Botox or Dysport or any other injectable cosmetic at Reflections.
 Consumers should be aware that there are laws that regulate who can and cannot inject these products, but sadly these laws are often neglected for the purpose of making money.

 If you’re interested in learning more about the wrinkle treatments available at Reflections, Call either of our locations, in Martinsville (Bridgewater) or Livingston, New Jersey, to schedule a complimentary consultation with one of our skilled physician injectors.
 All of our cosmetic physicians are committed to providing patients with safe and effective treatments that help you to achieve your aesthetic goals.